The dimensional formula of force isĀ

 = Mass1 * Displacement1 * Time-2

-We know that the dimensional formula of force is [ M1 L1 T-2 ].
-Now, let’s derive the unit from it.
+Hence, the dimensional formula of Force is [ M1 L1 T-2 ].

 Related Articles